With QUAD pitch in, India-Japan to tie up for 5G technologies

 "The two leaders agreed that the India-Japan Special Strategic and Global Partnership has made great advances over the last few years and expressed their intention to further strengthen this relationship based upon mutual trust and shared values," it said on the Modi-Suga telephonic talks.

-The MEA said the two leaders concurred that the partnership between the two countries is even more relevant in today''s times given the global challenges, including that of the COVID-19 pandemic.
+The MEA said the two leaders concurred that the partnership between the two countries is even more relevant in today's times given the global challenges, including that of the COVID-19 pandemic.

 It said the two leaders appreciated the progress made in the economic partnership between the two countries, and in this context, welcomed the finalisation of the text of the agreement pertaining to specialized skilled workers.